 Although according to new research, we cannot recommend that cold therapy should be used to reduce swelling post-injury, it can still be used for some aspects of recovery.
 Studies have shown that the application of ice or a cold compress within 1h after a workout can be effective in reducing delayed onset muscle soreness (DOMS) within 24h post-exercise3.
+Research and anecdotal evidence have shown 20 minutes to be optimal for cold therapy post-exercise.
 Apart from just discomfort, DOMS can also affect range of motion, muscle recruitment, and force production in your muscles, therefore, impeding your training and performance2.
 Using cold therapy to reduce DOMS can therefore be beneficial for allowing consistent training.

 It is important to consider that cold increases joint stiffness and reduces elasticity in the tissues which can increase risk of damage1.
 Be sure to warm up the muscles again at least to pre-cooling temperature before attempting any type of exercise.
 We recommend just saving the cold therapy for post-exercise recovery.

 The new Sidekick Freeze Bands make cold compression therapy so much more convenient.
 This product wraps around almost any body part to cool the area while still allowing full range of motion so you can recovery without interfering with your daily activities.